mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "You're keeping a secret.
 Tell me what's going on-"

 I backed away and stammered, "I'll tell you later.
-Take care of Laen-Laen, he'll be at the station."
+Take care of Laen-Laen, he'll be coming back home."

-I turned to walk out the door, and he grabbed my wrist.
-I winced and looked back at his eyes.
-They were pleading, worried.
+I turned to walk out the door, but he grabbed my wrist to stop me.
+His eyes were pleading, worried.

 "We swore the Oath of Trust to each other," he reminded me.
 "Whatever is going on between you affects me as well."

 "You can't be involved."

 "I already am."

-He released his grip, and I stood just outside the door, still vying with my own thoughts.
+I fought off his grip, and stood just outside the door, staring at the gaudy iron floor of his office and vying with my own thoughts.

 _I could run now.
 I wanted to run.
 I had this all planned out.
 I would deliver the message, then survive Ulukoma and come back redeemed.
 Kipnu and Melna would understand.
 In the worst case, I would get a little cold in the dark.
 But Kipnu?
 I would have to fend for him too.
 He doesn't know how to survive on the land_